Azure/Azure-Sentinel/README.md

 # Azure Security Insights
 Welcome to the Azure Security Insights repository!
 This repo contains sample queries, dashboards and playbooks to help you get ramped up with Azure Security Insights.
-You can also file [issues](https://github.com/Azure/Orion/issues) or feature requests as you onboard to Security Insights.
+You can also submit any [issues](https://github.com/Azure/Orion/issues) or feature requests as you onboard to Security Insights.

 # Community
-Post any product questions about Azure Security in our TechCommunity Site or contact ASI_discussion@microsoft.com
+Post any product questions about Azure Security Insights in our [TechCommunity Site](https://techcommunity.microsoft.com/t5/Azure-Security-Insights/bd-p/AzureSecurityInsights) or contact ASI_discussion@microsoft.com

 # Contributing